StefanHabel/ASD-Coin-2022/README.md

 Acknowledgements
 ---
-The approaches of decoding the coin's cryptographic codes in Python scripts in this repository are based on findings<br>
+The approaches of decoding the coin's cryptographic codes in Python scripts in this repository are based on findings
 **James Newburrie** (@DifficultNerd)
 shared in a Twitter thread the same day the coin was released:
 > Solved the ASD coin.